timbold/loom/README.md

 * `node` – fall back to the raw node position for cases without station label or footprint geometry.

+Station label candidate generation can be tuned through two related options:

+* `station-label-angle-steps` controls how many evenly spaced orientations are sampled around each station.
+The value must be positive and divisible by four so terminus labels can align horizontally and vertically.
+* `station-label-angle-step-deg` sets the angular distance in degrees between successive samples.
+Together, the two settings let you trade off between placement flexibility and runtime.

 Tool capabilities
 -----------------